Hindu units of time: Tropical metrics

+Tropical metrics are time units used to measure intervals based on the tropical year and related cycles.
+This system includes units such as ghaṭi (base unit), yāma (a period of 7.5 ghaṭis), and ahorātram (a full day comprising 8 yāmas).
+The following section explains these units and their approximate durations, offering insight into how time is organized in relation to the tropical year:

 Cosmic metrics

 The table below contains calculations of cosmic Hindu units of time as experienced by different entities, namely humans, Pitris (forefathers), Devas (gods), Manu (progenitor of humanity), and Brahma (creator god).
 Calculations use a traditional 360-day year (twelve 30-day months) and a standard 24-hour day for all entities.

 Lifespans

 Hindu texts define lifespans differently for humans, Pitris (forefathers), Devas (gods), Manus (progenitors of mankind), and Brahma (creator god).
 The division of a year for each is twelve 30-day months or 360 days, where a day is divided into a 12-hour day proper and 12-hour night.
 A 30-day month amounts to four 7-day weeks with an extra 8th day every two weeks (48-week year).
 A traditional human year is measured by the sun's northern (uttarayana) and southern (dakshinayana) movements in the sky, where the new year commences only when the sun returns to the same starting point and a pause on the commencement otherwise.
 Ebenezer Burgess postulates an intercalary month was inserted every five years to anciently maintain the correspondence of the 360-day years with the true solar years (~365.24-day years).
 For this reason, a traditional 360-day year is equivalent to a modern ~365.24-day solar or tropical year.